2009 Cataño oil refinery fire: Event

+It released 30 e6USgal of petroleum into San Juan Bay and wetlands, killing wildlife, including protected species.
+Environmental damage was severe, with millions in losses to nearby communities.
+About 600 people sought shelter.

-The five workers that were present at the plant at the moment managed to escape in time.
-Several drivers were injured when the explosion shattered the glass in their cars, two people suffered minor injuries at the nearby Fort Buchanan of the U.S. Army, and four other people sought help for respiratory problems.
+Five workers escaped.
+Several drivers were injured by shattered glass, two people sustained minor injuries at Fort Buchanan, and four others sought treatment for respiratory issues.

 Initial Response

 The call came to the Puerto Rico 9-1-1 office at 12:27 am.
 The Puerto Rico Fire Department stations of Bayamón and Cataño responded to the call once the tanks exploded.
 Later, due to the seriousness of the situation, PRFD had to make the decision to urgently call fire stations island-wide.
 Puerto Rico Police Department closed the De Diego Expressway due to the danger of the situation and a helicopter was patrolling the area.
 In less than one hour, firefighters from San Juan, Bayamón, Cataño, Toa Baja, Guaynabo, Carolina and Trujillo Alto responded to the urgent call.
 Other stations from other parts of Puerto Rico such as Ponce, Caguas, Arecibo, Humacao, and even Ft.
 Buchanan also responded to the scene.
 One hundred and thirty firefighters, with the support of the Puerto Rico National Guard, responded to the fire.
 Fifteen hundred residents were evacuated from four adjacent communities.
 Also, San Juan, Carolina and Bayamón city fire departments and the Luis Muñoz Marín Airport Crash and Rescue responded to the call.
 As a result of the smoke cloud, the U.S. Federal Aviation Administration diverted plane traffic.

 To avoid further explosions, firefighters attempted to chill the remaining tanks to keep them from exploding.
 Also, dozens of fuel trucks were being moved from the area.
 Due to the smoke cloud, authorities evacuated several communities downwind from it, as well as 80 people living in a secure facility for Justice Department witnesses.
 Governor Luis Fortuño canceled classes at nearby schools as well.